dangarfield/slack-back-static/README.md

 - In the slack `OAuth & Permissions` settings, get the `User OAuth Token` from the slack app and add to your `.env` file as the `SLACK_BOT_TOKEN` property `(see config image 2 below)`
 - Add the slack space id (also known as, team ID) from your slack workspace and add to your `.env` file as the `SLACK_SPACE` property - Get this by opening slack in browser and looking at the URL `(see config image 3 below)`
 - Optional: You can download only specific channels (and files in those channels) by including a `SLACK_CHANNELS` variable in your `.env` file.
 This can be a single channel id, or mutiple channel IDs separated with a comma (no space).
 Omitting this variable will download all channels and files.
 Get this by opening slack in browser and looking at the URL `(see config image 3 below)`
+- Optional: If you don't want to download files (can take a while - Although, if they have been downloaded once, they won't be downloaded each time).
+You can surpress file downloading completely by adding `DONT_DOWNLOAD_FILES=true` to your `.env`
 - Optional: Add a `STATIC_PASSWORD` property to the `.env` file if you wish to use `netlify dev` locally
 - Run `npm start` or `node app.js` to begin downloading your slack messages and files
 - All files added to `_static/files/*` folder.
 All data added to `_static/data/data.json`